 The U.S. Army’s Stryker brigade combat teams are undergoing a significant transformation with the deployment of the Stryker Dragoon variant to Europe, marking a crucial enhancement in the service’s ability to counter near-peer threats on the continent.
+This isn’t just a minor upgrade—it fundamentally changes what Stryker units can do in a fight.

 Understanding the Stryker Dragoon Upgrade